awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-byoi-attach.md

 If you have onboarded to a SageMaker domain, you can attach the custom image to your current domain\.
 For more information about onboarding to a SageMaker domain, see [Onboard to Amazon SageMaker Domain](gs-studio-onboard.md)\.
 You don't need to specify the VPC information and execution role when attaching a custom image to your current domain\.
 After you attach the version, you must delete all the apps in your domain and reopen Studio\.
 For information about deleting the apps, see [Delete an Amazon SageMaker Domain](gs-studio-delete-domain.md)\.

-**Note**
-You can have only one domain\.
-If you have onboarded to SageMaker domain, you must delete your current domain before you can use this method\.
-For more information, see [Delete an Amazon SageMaker Domain](gs-studio-delete-domain.md)\.

 You perform the following steps to add the SageMaker image to your current domain\.
 + Get your `DomainID` from SageMaker control panel\.
 + Use the `DomainID` to get the `DefaultUserSettings` for the domain\.